JAnicaTZ/TreeOfKnowledge/PROJECT-STATUS.md

 ### Important implementation distinction

-These proposed fields must be mapped individually to the existing TREE implementation as:
+Each proposed field is intended to be mapped individually to the existing TREE implementation as:

 * **EXISTS NATIVELY**
 * **DERIVABLE**
 * **REQUIRES ADAPTER**
 * **NOT YET IMPLEMENTED**

-The proposed interface must not be described as a native current capability until that mapping and implementation have been verified.
+The proposed interface should not be described as a native current capability until that mapping and implementation have been verified.

 ---

-## 7. TREE Must Remain Closed or Undetermined When
+## 7. When TREE Should Remain Closed or Undetermined

 At minimum: